 Single women are taking charge of their finances.
-A new survey1 from Fidelity explored the financial planning and investing habits of single women—including those who have never been married and those who find themselves single after divorce or death of a spouse.
+A 2017 survey* from Fidelity explored the financial planning and investing habits of single women—including those who have never been married and those who find themselves single after divorce or death of a spouse.
 Most women in the study (97%) say it’s important to be engaged in the management of their money.

 What’s more, many single women like the responsibility, with nearly two-thirds saying they enjoy being responsible for every financial decision.
 Despite high levels of engagement, single women—and maybe everyone else—may have opportunities to do even better when it comes to managing their money.